cse5462/lab-2/README.md

-This is the README file for Lab_1
+This is the README file for Lab_2

-NAME: Conner Graham
+NAME: Conner Graham, Ben Nagel
-DATE: 01/21/2021
+DATE: 02/02/2021

-DESCRIPTION:
+DESCRIPTION: TODO
 This lab contains a program called "count" which reads a binary file (in chunks) as input and prints the following statistics to the screen, as well as to a specified output-file:
 - size of the input-file in bytes